vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/installprovisiontool.rst

     * After running ``discovery_provision.yml``, the file ``/opt/omnia/input/project_default/omnia_config_credentials.yml`` will be encrypted.
 To edit the file, use the command: ``ansible-vault edit omnia_config_credentials.yml --vault-password-file .omnia_config_credentials_key``

     * Post execution of ``discovery_provision.yml``, IPs/hostnames cannot be re-assigned by changing the mapping file.
-However, the addition of new nodes is supported as explained `here <../../Maintenance/addnode.html>`_.

 .. caution::